Pshy0/es-ruin-the-fun/README.md

   - `Contents/Resources/plugins/ (within the application bundle)`
   - or `~/Library/Application Support/endless-sky/plugins`

+## Plugin Conflicts
+All the content added by this plugin is prefixed, to avoid conflicts with other plugins.

+## Updating Content
 You can **update the plugin's vanilla content** by running the following command inside the plugin's directory:
 > make update

 You can **include content from other plugins** by running the following command inside the plugin's directory:
 > make plugin-update

-## Plugin Conflicts
-All the content added by this plugin is prefixed, to avoid conflicts with other plugins.